bpatra/personal-blog/_posts/2020-12-27-i-migrated-away-from-wordpress-to-jekyll-hosted-on-azure-static-web-apps.md

 Now you should see under the `/posts` folder all your existing posts in the markdown format that will be processed by Jekyll.
 At this stage by running `jekyll serve` you should see your blog working locally.
 Yet images are probably missing or pointing to the Wordpress hosted assets.

 {% include image-caption.html imageurl='/assets/images/posts/wordpress-to-jekyll-migration/all-posts-after-jekyll-import.jpg' caption="Retrieving posts formatted for Jekyll is the first and most important step to achieve.
-The other is actually just 'fixing' URLs, paths to asset..." position_class="image-center" %}
+The other is actually just 'fixing' URLs, paths to asset..." position_class="image-center" size_class="medium" %}

 ## 3. Do not forget to check consistence of URL paths